 Students will observe speech pathologists working in various settings with a variety of communication disordered individuals.
 Classroom discussion will focus on reports from student observations covering all aspects of speech pathology activities.
 Prerequisites: 30 credits from SLPA AA degree requirements.
-Mandatory decimal grading.

-SPEECH-LANGUAGE PATHOLOGY 267 SLPA Internship in Schools/Clinic (4-7)
+SLPA Internship in Schools/Clinic (4-7)